 Registered Staff Hours

 Short-term Care Quality

 We awarded this facility one of our better scores in short-term care, where it earned an A. This is much better than its overall grade, which was certainly not elite.
 With our short-term care rating, we strive to create a sound gauge for rehabilitation.
 In this process, we look at the nursing home's offerings of highly-skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
 Fortunately, it looks like this facility employs registered nurses.
 Not all facilities employs these types of nurses.
 On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
 The last statistic we assessed in this category is the number of residents who were able to leave the facility and return to the community.
 We found that 5.8 percent of this facility's residents returned home.

-Another strength of this nursing home is its favorable grade in nursing.
-We awarded them one of our better scores in that area, with a grade of A-.
-The nursing score is based on several subcategories.
-The most heavily weighted variable is the number of hours nurses spent with patients.
+This nursing home also excelled in the area of nursing, where it earned an B+.
+Our nursing rating is based on several subcategories.
+The most important factor is the quantity of hours nurses spend with residents.
 This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This nursing home performed well in this area.
+This place performed well in this area.
 Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
-Major falls can typically be prevented if more nurses aids and better safety protocols are in place.
+Major falls can typically be avoided if more nurses aids and better safety protocols are in place.

 Does this page answer your questions about Avalon Care Center - Pullman?